philippmeisberger/android-studio-package/README.md

 Usage
 -----

-Download Android Studio IDE .zip archive file from <https://developer.android.com/studio/index.html> and execute `make-aspkg` with the downloaded file as argument.
+Download Android Studio IDE archive file from <https://developer.android.com/studio/index.html> and execute `make-aspkg` with the downloaded file as argument.
 The Debian package is built in the current directory.

 ### Building on 32-bit Debian